venkobarao1804/srinivas-demo/README.md

 # srinivas-demo
-This is my first Git reposutory
+This is my first Git reposutory.
 Author - Srinivas Rao
 18